Australian owned with AUD payments

 But before you head off to the airport with your family, a girls trip to Bali or your mates, there are some things you should know about Bali that will help you get used to the weather, the culture, its people, food, religion and way of life.

-I know it’s Australia’s closest neighbour but the truth is its world’s apart, so the following is some really useful information that you should have at your fingertips.
-Some of these tips are pretty self-explanatory but others might prove very useful.
+I know it’s Australia’s closest neighbour, but the truth is it is worlds apart, so the following is some really useful information that you should have at your fingertips.
+Some of these tips are pretty self-explanatory, but others might prove very useful.

 Making your way to Bali

-2) Bali has two very distinct seasons; the wet season is between October and April whilst the dry season is May through till September.
-During the wet season expect days of long rain periods and if it doesn’t rain, there are usually tropical afternoon thunderstorms.
+2) Bali has two very distinct seasons; the wet season is between October and April, whilst the dry season is from May through September.
+During the wet season, expect days of long rain periods, and if it doesn’t rain, there are usually tropical afternoon thunderstorms.
 It can be quite nice as it cools the place down a lot.
-If it’s raining the whole day here are some things to do in Bali when it rains.
+If it’s raining the whole day, here are some things to do in Bali when it rains.

 Making your way around Bali

-6) Taxis are abundant there and make sure you get the metred taxis.
-If they are not metred they can tell you any prices so expect to be ripped off.
+6) Taxis are abundant there, so make sure you get the metred taxis.
+If they are not metred, they can tell you any prices, so expect to be ripped off.
 Blue Bird Taxis are the best.
+There are also Go-Jeks that are the same as Uber in Australia and are all over the place.

-7) Traffic in Bali is let’s just say gridlocked.
-If you are anywhere between Kuta and Seminyak expect lengthy delays.
-To drive 1km could take an hour especially at dinner time along Jalan Kayu Aya when everyone is out.
-Plus, the road laws are less stringent than back home in Aust.
-You will see 4 people on 1 motorbike for example with no helmets.
+7) Traffic in Bali is, let’s just say, gridlocked.
+If you are anywhere between Kuta and Seminyak, expect lengthy delays.
+Driving 1km could take an hour, especially at dinner time along Jalan Kayu Aya when everyone is out.
+Plus, the road laws are less stringent than back home in Australia.
+You will see 4 people on 1 motorbike, for example, with no helmets.

 Money in Bali

-9) The currency as of today is 1 AU = Rp 10 000.
+9) The currency as of today, 1 Jan ’25, is 1 AUD = Rp 10,000.
 Their currency is called Rupiah and if you change say $100 Aussie into Rupiah you will feel like a millionaire as you get wads of notes back.

-10) There are so many ATM’s all over Bali especially in Kuta, Legian and Seminyak and they are all OK to use.
-Don’t worry about them they are totally fine – we use them all the time.
+10) There are so many ATMs all over Bali, especially in Canggu, Kuta, Legian, Umalas and Seminyak, and they are all okay to use.
+Don’t worry about them; they are totally fine – we use them all the time.
 They mainly dispense Rp50 000 and Rp 100 000 notes.

 How’s the internet in Bali?

-16) Internet speed is good but in most cases not like back home where you can get 4G networks.
-It is sufficient for your holiday needs like staying in touch and connecting to your social media.
-To power up the electricity is 220 Volts, 50Hz or the 2 pronged type – similar to the way they have it in Europe.
+16) Internet speed is good, but in most cases, not like back home, where you can get 4G networks.
+It is sufficient for your holiday needs, like staying in touch and connecting to your social media.
+To power up the electricity is 220 Volts, 50Hz or the 2 pronged type – similar to how they have it in Europe.
 Buy an adaptor at the airport.

 Customs and behaviour